5 Ideas for What to Write In A Featured Wedding Blog Post

 This is a blog post on your website.
 Don’t forget that it is a sales opportunity for you.

-This is different from when you’re writing for a real wedding feature on an industry blog or other publication.
-In that circumstance, you want to make your writing all about the couple and their wedding story.
+This is different from when you’re writing for a real wedding feature on an industry blog or publication.
+In that case, you may need to focus only on the couple and their wedding story.

-But on your own website, you want to show the prospective client your talents and what you could do for them.
+But on your own website, you want to show the reader (a prospective client) your talents and what you could do for them.
 So share in the post how you made an impact on this client’s wedding day.

-- How did they the couple find you as a vendor?
+- How did the couple find you as a vendor?

 - Why did they say they chose to work with you?